How to Create a Remote Controlled Scoreboard

 2. Getting the scoreboard link

-The key concept behind a remote controlled scoreboard is using two separate browser windows:
+The whole idea of a remote-controlled scoreboard rests on two separate browser windows:

-- Public Scoreboard: Shows the clean scoreboard view on your TV, projector, or public display
+- Public Scoreboard: the clean view your audience sees on the TV, projector, or display

-- Control Panel: Contains the buttons and controls for updating scores, accessible from any device
+- Control Panel: the buttons and inputs you use to update scores, opened from any device

 Display Options

-Single Device Setup works well when you have one computer.
-Connect your computer to the TV via HDMI cable, then open the public scoreboard URL in one browser window on the TV while opening the control panel in another window on your computer screen.
-This lets you control scores from your computer while the clean scoreboard displays on TV.
+Single Device Setup works when you only have one computer to spare.
+Run HDMI from the laptop to the TV, open the public scoreboard URL in one browser window on the TV side, then open the control panel in another window on your laptop screen.
+Updates from the laptop, clean display on TV.
+Done.

-Dual Device Setup offers more flexibility by using separate devices.
-Open the public scoreboard URL on a computer connected to your TV or projector, then open the control panel on your phone, tablet, or separate laptop.
-This setup is perfect for referees, officials, or roaming scorekeepers who need to walk around freely while controlling scores remotely.
+Dual Device Setup is more flexible.
+Open the public scoreboard URL on a computer connected to your TV or projector, then open the control panel on your phone, tablet, or a second laptop.
+This is the setup for referees, officials, or anyone who needs to walk around freely instead of being tethered to a screen.

-Chromecast/Wireless Display eliminates cable requirements.
-Connect a Chromecast, Apple TV, or similar device to your TV, then cast the public scoreboard URL from any browser.
-Use the control panel on your phone or tablet for score updates.
-This option works great for venues where running cables isn't practical.
+Chromecast/Wireless Display kills the HDMI cable.
+Plug a Chromecast or Apple TV into the TV, cast the public scoreboard URL from any browser, then run the control panel from your phone or tablet.
+Great for venues where running cables isn't an option.

-Projector Setup suits larger venues perfectly.
-Connect your computer to the projector with HDMI or VGA cable, then display the public scoreboard URL in fullscreen mode.
-You can control from the same laptop or use a separate device with the control panel.
-This setup is ideal for gyms, auditoriums, or outdoor events.
+Projector Setup is the same idea, scaled up for bigger rooms.
+Connect your computer to the projector with HDMI or VGA, display the public scoreboard URL in fullscreen, control from the same laptop or from a separate device.
+Built for gyms, auditoriums, and outdoor events.

 Sharing Control with Multiple Scorekeepers

-One of the most powerful features of our scoreboard is the ability to share control with multiple people.
-This is especially useful for tournaments, events with multiple officials, or when you need backup scorekeepers.
+One of the more useful features in our scoreboard: more than one person can control it.
+Useful for tournaments, events with multiple officials, or anywhere you need a backup scorekeeper.

 Controlling a scoreboard from a mobile phone using a scoreboard app